nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The `WorldMap` class is the main overarching class for the World Map component of the project.
 It instantiates all its subsequent classes, `GraphList`, `DataLoader`, and `Logic`.

-Its main functionalities are is the `calcMinDistance` function which calculates the least distance o get from a given source to destination country.
+Its main functionalities are in the `calcMinDistance` function which calculates the least distance o get from a given source to destination country.
 Similarly, the `calcMinCost` function calculates the least cost.
-Then, the function then reads either *dist.txt* or *cost.txt* and runs `computeSource` and `getToGoal`, both from the `Logic` class.
+Then, the function then reads either *time.txt* or *cost.txt* and runs `computeSource` and `getToGoal`, both from the `Logic` class.
 Also, another key functionality is the `editMap` which is linked to the `Parser` class, which enables the user to edit a distance from a given source to destination country.